Odious Adam Hill-house emails hint of much bigger problem

 The supervisor has continued to voice his disavowal of the emails in comments to local media, as has Torres-Hill.

 Hill’s denial is the one getting the most ink (an admittedly ancient phrase), which effectively throws Torres-Hill under the bus.
-But make no mistake: the obscene texts are textbook Hill.
+But make no mistake: the obscene emails are textbook Hill.
 He’s demonstrated that on many occasions in the past with his snarky public writings.

 The DA’s Abbas, in his initial report, noted that his investigation convinced him that “the crime of PC 653m(a)/Annoying or harassing communications, a misdemeanor offense, has been committed.”